Privacy-Preserving Parameter-Efficient Fine-Tuning for Large Language Model Services: Approach

 \section{Approach}

-In this section, we describe \textsc{rapt} in detail.
-We first introduce text-to-text privatization, which is used for users to privatize their data locally.
-We then describe how to customize and utilize LLM services with privatized data using our prompting method.
+In this section, we provide a detailed description of \textsc{rapt}.
+We begin by introducing Text-to-Text (T2T) privatization, which allows users to privatize their data locally.
+Next, we describe how to customize and utilize LLM services with privatized data using our method.